Thursday, March 31, 2016

 The CryptO'pinion?

-Stormlord is awesome but sadly, nothing is perfect: I feel that the time limit really wasn't necessary at all.
-Plus the ability to carry only a single item at once is understandable - but annoying.
-However, this quirky adventure still offers a gruelling quest with a massive replay factor so it's as addictive as it is challenging and rewarding.
+Stormlord is awesome but sadly, nothing is perfect: I feel that the time limit wasn't necessary.
+Plus the ability to carry only a single item at once is understandable - but annoying when there's much travelling to do.
+However, this bizarre adventure still offers a gruelling quest with a massive replay factor so it's as addictive as it is challenging and rewarding.

-Well, they did it again!
-Yes, we have another Hewson mega-hit that is sexy and stylish.
+They did it again, we have another Hewson mega-hit.
+Yes, it is sexy, stylish, and delightful.
 Highly recommended!!

 Download for hard drive or floppy.